Change how your Universal Credit is paid in Scotland

 Getting some of your Universal Credit paid directly to your landlord

 If you rent your home, you can ask Jobcentre Plus to pay the housing costs element of your UC directly to your landlord.
 You don’t have to have rent arrears in order to make this request.
-Anyone who makes a claim for UC in a full service area in Scotland on or after 4 October 2017 and whose UC award includes a housing cost element, can ask for this to be paid to their landlord.
+Anyone who makes a claim for or is already getting UC in Scotland and whose UC award includes a housing cost element, can ask for this to be paid to their landlord.
 You can set up this payment option if you have a social landlord or a private landlord.

 There may be a shortfall between your UC housing costs element and your rent.
 For example, if you are renting your home from a private landlord, your UC housing costs element may be lower than your actual rent because it is limited to the local housing allowance in your area.
 It is your responsibility to pay the shortfall to stop the build up of rent arrears.

 The Scottish UC choice of paying UC housing costs directly to landlords will work in the same way as the alternative payment arrangement of managed payments to landlords.
 The Department for Work and Pensions have written guidance about this called 'Universal Credit and rented housing: Guide for landlords'.
-This is available on the GOV.UK website at www.gov.uk.
+This is available on the GOV.UK website.

 Jobcentre Plus can also make a deduction, known as a third party deduction, from your UC and pay it directly to your landlord.
 Your landlord will normally receive payment from this deduction every 28 days.
 The payment will be 28 days in arrears.